redapt/docker-workshop/docker-compose.md

 redis
 ```

-* Create a Dockerfile
-*: This Dockerfile will be used to build an image that contains all the dependencies the Python application requires, including Python itself.
+* Create a Dockerfile (this Dockerfile will be used to build an image that contains all the dependencies the Python application requires, including Python itself):
 ```
 FROM python:3.4-alpine
 ADD . /code